dietic/personal-cfo-v2/.github/instructions/personal-cfo-instructions.md.instructions.md

 - Entitlements are enforced in **server** code (never trust client) via `lib/plan.ts` helpers invoked inside API route handlers prior to writes.
 - Monthly statement usage for `free` is tracked with a `statements_monthly_usage` materialized view or a `COUNT(*)` query scoped to current calendar month; deny with 402-style app error.
-- Category counts and budgets/alerts counts enforced by totals per user.
+- Category counts and budgets counts enforced by totals per user.
 - **Plan downgrades:** When downgrading (e.g., Pro → Plus or Free), user-created categories beyond the limit are **deactivated** (marked `status='inactive'`).
 The first 6 system categories remain untouched and active.
 No grace periods.
 - RLS still applies; these checks are **in addition** to RLS.